jdefrance7/SeniorDesignProject/Arduino/README.md

 ### Callibration

-Callibrate magnetometers of LSM9DS1 and FXOS_FXAS.
+Callibrate magnetometers of LSM9DS1 and FXOS_FXAS (courtesy of Adafruit).

 ---

 ### Callibration Test

-Test callibration of magnetometers of LSM9DS1 and FXOS_FXAS.
+Test callibration of magnetometers of LSM9DS1 and FXOS_FXAS (courtesy of Adafruit).

 ---